noproblem-james/datascience_topics/topics/data_eng/data_engineering.md

 in some ways, a blend of a data scientist and a software engineer. core role: data warehouses, data lakes, and data pipelines

-common activities:
+#### common activities:
 - ingest dataset
 - build and maintain warehouse
-- create a data pipeline, create an analytics debug data quality issues, optimize queries, design databases they do some amount of analytics and thus occasionally perform aggregations, but
+- create a data pipeline, create an analytics
+- debug data quality issues, optimize queries, design databases
+- they do some amount of analytics and thus occasionally perform aggregations, but not their main focus
-airflow: status of pipelines
+- airflow: status of pipelines
-look at metrics
+- look at metrics
-build in pipeline, presto or spark most of the day is spent writing try not to get too lost in tools. focus on a couple of big names. airflow, redshift, spark, presto tooling isnt standardized. better to be deep in a couple of important tools rather than broad across many tools
+- build  pipeline, presto or spark
+- most of the day is spent writing code
+- try not to get too lost in tools.
+- focus on a couple of big names. airflow, redshift, spark, presto
+- tooling isn't standardized. better to be deep in a couple of important tools rather than broad across many tools

 Databases: A database is a structured repository or collection of data that is stored and retrieved electronically for use in applications.
 Data can be stored, updated, or deleted from a database.